Sciss/Wr_t_ng-M_ch_n_/notes/algorithm.md

 - {OK} AGC
 - {OK} relaying: order (or change cables)
 - {no} relaying: pass audio? now i think it's better without
+- {OK} occasional front/back trim
+- {OK} withering of 'old' data (idea: maintain files parallel to phase that track age, i.e. cycles in copying;
+  then this could lead to increased bleach etc., so we flush penetrating resonances)

+hi pri

 - {  } proper db-span selection
-- {OK} occasional front/back trim
 - {  } prepare some long radio recording in case we have problems getting FM reception
 - {  } track timeout for iteration; ensure that iteration is not re-entered
-- {  } rota speed-lim
-- {  } withering of 'old' data (idea: maintain files parallel to phase that track age, i.e. cycles in copying;
-  then this could lead to increased bleach etc., so we flush penetrating resonances)
-- {  } modulate space-frames?
 - {  } hardware shutdown/reboot buttons
 - {  } plan for way to listen into radio to program channels
 - {  } auto-start

+lo pri

+- {  } rota speed-lim
+- {  } modulate space-frames?

 ## alsa-mixer

 - value 0 is minimum; value 25 is -12 dB

+## withering

+- in a sample phase, we find `keys` max value to be 0.00112
+- so in order to trump that, the withering code must reach around 0.0012 (or 1/800) after the desired number of iterations
+- i think it gets annoying after around 20 to 40 iterations
+- we need headroom to accommodate for unprecedented discontinuity levels (say, 0.002 or 1/500).
+- so if, e.g., 30 iterations produces the equivalent of 0.0012, we should clip at 100 iterations with the nominal control file level of 0 dBFS. then we could simply add 0.01 add each copy operation (and clip to 1.0). in the comparision, we scale down by 0.0012 / (0.01 * 30) = 0.004